sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Rails_Development/_index.md

 ### Deprecated Views - Servers, Plugins, Gems, Generators

-RadRails 2.x used to provide UI front-ends to the generator, server, plugin and gems for your project.
+RadRails 2.x used to provide UI front-ends to the generator, server, plugin, and gems for your project.
 Often this UI was difficult to keep working across multiple rails versions and tended to offer little advantage to just using the command line to achieve your goal.

 If you strongly miss one of these views, please voice your request to bring it back in our bug tracker.